JosTorre/JosTorre.github.io/content/about.md

 It's hard to summarize a person in words, because persons are infinite.

-What can I say about myself?
-That is way better to get to know me in person.
-But maybe I can share something new or not that obvious through this post.
+What can I say about myself? - That is way better to get to know me in person.
+But maybe I can share something new or not that obvious about me through this post.

 Here some facts about me:

-### I'm + (bulletpoint)
+#### I'm + _bulletpoint_

-- dynamic: I like to stay always active.
-Maybe it's thanks to FOMO or overthinking that I like always be doing something.
+- *dynamic*: I like to stay always active.
+Maybe it's thanks to FOMO or to overthinking, that I like always be 'on the move'.
 Life happens once and the fear of looking back to an unlived life frightens me.
-- social: even though sometimes I may appear lonely I need people.
-I love befriending new people and learning from them.
+- *social*: even though sometimes I may appear lonely, I do need people.
+I love befriending new persons and learning from them.
 Fun fact: I don't like eating alone.
-- curious: I always like to learn new things, to visit new places, to experience new stuff.
+- *curious*: I always like to learn new things, to visit new places, to experience new stuff and to understand.
-- deep: It is normal for me to lead almost any conversation to a deep talk.
-In some way, there, at deep talks can you know people better.
+- *deep*: it is normal for me to lead almost any conversation to a deep talk.
+In some way, there, at deep talks one may get to know people better.
-- spontaneous: Maybe because my background in Mexico, I have learnt to improvise and always be ready for almost any situation.
+- *spontaneous*: maybe because of my background in Mexico, I have learnt to improvise, adapt and always be ready for almost any situation.

 So much for now...
-Im going to go sleep and wake up early to book a damn cabin somewhere in the middle of nowhere in Norway.
+I'm going to go sleep and wake up early to book a damn cabin somewhere in the middle of nowhere in Norway.

 Buneas noches Zzz...